image

 Intermediate

-This course is the second in a two-part series that covers how to build machine learning pipelines using scikit-learn, a library for the Python programming language.
-This is a hands-on course containing demonstrations that you can follow along with to build your own machine learning models.
+This lesson is the second in a two-part series that covers how to build machine learning pipelines using scikit-learn, a library for the Python programming language.
+This is a hands-on lesson containing demonstrations that you can follow along with to build your own machine learning models.

 Learning Objectives